NeiloErnesto89/project1-ux/README.md

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+*Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things*

 With regards to UX, my overarching goal was to provide very simple website, that the User can navigate easily whilst digesting the information that has been presented, in a smooth and effcient manner.
 I wanted to keep the design very simple, easy to navigate, use some eye catching color (green, for example, is prominent and is often associated with eco-friendliness (e.g. the Green political party or Greepeace).
 I also use some photos that I took myself, which I found to be visually very stimulating, but without taking too much away from the content.
 This balance was suprisingly tricky to achieve at times but I feel I found it.